nicklafferty/craftycody/content/crafts/how-to-put-together-an-athleisure-look-that-vibes.md

 #### Hoodies

 My second favorite.
-Really the same as sweaters, but with a hood and front pocket.
+Really the same as sweaters, but with a hood and front pocket for convenient storage.

 #### Crop tops